-Both styles have pros and cons.
-In value investing, investors can buy a company with strong fundamentals at a bargain.
-The risk is that investors fall into a “value trap”–companies that appear cheap but don’t have good businesses and are trading at a discount for a reason.
+Each style has pros and cons.
+When value investing, investors can buy shares or fractional shares of a company that has strong fundamentals at bargain prices.
+However, investors must be careful not to fall in a “value trap”—buying stocks that appear cheap, but are actually trading at a discount due to poor fundamentals.

 What Are Value Stocks?

 When investors hunt for value stocks, they are looking for stocks that are relatively cheap, unfashionable, or that they believe aren’t receiving a fair market valuation.
 Value investors try to identify value stocks by examining quarterly and annual financial statements and comparing what they see to the price the stock is getting on the market.

 Investors will also look at a number of valuation metrics to determine whether the stock is cheap relative to its own trading history, its industry, and other benchmarks, such as the S&P 500 index.